 - Combined social/object play includes tail chasing, pouncing, leaping and dancing.

-Three to six months: your kitten starts ranking the household
+3 to 6 months: ranking the household

 - Kitten is most influenced by her "litter," which may now include playmates of other species.